-You’re going to love these vegan corn cakes for breakfast or brunch.
-They’re great on their own or with a tofu scramble on the side.
+You’re going to love these vegan corn cakes.
+These griddle cakes are great on their own or alongside beans.
 Plus, they’re naturally gluten-free!

 They have a flavor that is reminiscent of popcorn, but in pancake form.
-The corn flavor is even more pronounced because of the whole kernels of corn inside the cakes.
+The slightly nutty and sweet flavor is even more pronounced because of the whole kernels of corn inside the cakes.

 You can find masa harina flour in most grocery stores that sell Latin American products or online.

-Start by sifting masa harina, salt, and nutritional yeast in a bowl.
-Then add non-dairy milk (or water) and fresh or frozen corn.
+Then slowly add non-dairy milk (or water) and fresh or frozen corn.
+(You may not need all of the liquid.)

 Use a spoon and/or your hands to form it into a dough.
 The dough will be a little sticky but still workable.
 If it’s too wet, you can add a Tablespoon more of masa harina.

-If you’re looking for a unique side dish for outdoor grilling, make them on a grill or campfire!
+If you’re looking for a unique side dish for outdoor grilling, make these tasty griddle cakes on a grill or campfire!

 The cakes are made the same way.
 Then oil a cast iron skillet, and put it on a campfire or grill.
 Cook the cakes for 4 minutes on each side.